jump-dev/CPLEX.jl/README.md

 This wrapper is maintained by the JuMP community and is not officially supported by IBM.
 However, we thank IBM for providing us with a CPLEX license to test `CPLEX.jl` on GitHub.
-If you are a commercial customer interested in official support for CPLEX in Julia, let them know!
+If you are a commercial customer interested in official support for CPLEX in Julia, let them know.

 ## License